 - After that, select any cell and Paste the table as paste as Values from Paste Options.

 - Then, you will see that the formulas will turn into static values.

 9. Refraining from Using Entire Row/Column as Reference in Excel to Make Excel Run Faster

 Sometimes, in Excel users reference an entire row or column in their formula.
 But this practice causes Excel files to run slower as Excel will check through the entire row, taking up more calculation time.

-- Below you can see that, while inserting the SUM function, we give reference of two entire columns, B and C .
+- Below you can see that, while inserting the SUM function, we give reference to two entire columns, B and C.